gifazzino/SlurmExamples/README.md

 After your job is submitted, you can monitor it with the command `squeue` (to view the whole queue), or `squeue -u $USER` (to view only your jobs)

+If the job uses multiple GPUs, it's important to call it with `srun`, see the example submit file at `metric_learning/submit_ml.slurm`

 With the submit files in these examples, the log and output files will be stored in the folder `logs`, created as you submit the job if it doesn't already exist.
 For example, after submitting `hello_world_job.slurm`, the directory structure will look like this:
 ```